mauricechiodo/eim-case-studies/course/finance/cdos/cdogaussian/copulatheory.md

 	* the joint dependency structure between these one-dimensional random variables.
 Put simply, a copula is a function that maps individual marginal distributions into a joint distribution.

-As stated in `Princples of Copula Theory' (2015) 13, the formal definition of a copula is:
+As stated in 'Princples of Copula Theory' (2015) 13, the formal definition of a copula is:

 Let $U_1, ..., U_n$ be uniformly distributed random variables in [0,1].
 A multivariate distribution function $C_{\rho}: [0,1]^n \rightarrow [0,1]$ with